Overrided/Fb2.Document/Readme.md

 Fb2.Document is the easiest way to build reader or editor app for [Fb2](https://en.wikipedia.org/wiki/FictionBook) book format.

-Library can be used with any .Net application that supports .Net Standard 2.1
+Library can be used with any .Net application that supports .Net 5

 ## Table of contents